groeneveld/am-i-connected/README.md

 # am-i-connected
 Multi-platform connection status checker that lives in your OS system tray.

-INSTALLATION:
-clone repository
+Features customizable server, start-on-login, average latency, ping history, and is pause-able.

+## Installation and Usage
 npm install
 npm start